On the analysis of spectral deferred corrections for differential-algebraic equations of index one: Spectral deferred corrections for differential-algebraic equations

-We assume that the operator on the left-hand side of the system \prettyref{eq:linear_system_err_y} is invertible. \prettyref{lm:bounded_J_G} and \prettyref{lm:bounded_J_f} implies the boundedness of $\bm{J}_{\bm{f}}^{\bm{y}}$, $\bm{J}_{\bm{f}}^{\bm{z}}$, and $\bm{J}_{\bm{G}}$.
-Thus, they are in $\mathcal{O}(1)$.
-The inverse of the operator is therefore in $\mathcal{O}(1)$, and we finally obtain with \prettyref{lm:Q_IE_EE}
+We assume that the operator on the left-hand side of the system \prettyref{eq:linear_system_err_y} is invertible.
+Using \prettyref{lm:bounded_J_G} and \prettyref{lm:bounded_J_f}, the Jacobians $\bm{J}_{\bm{f}}^{\bm{y}}$, $\bm{J}_{\bm{f}}^{\bm{z}}$, and $\bm{J}_{\bm{G}}$ are bounded and can be estimated as $\mathcal{O}(1)$.
+The inverse of the operator is therefore estimated as $\mathcal{O}(1)$.
+Using \prettyref{lm:Q_IE_EE}, we obtain

 \end{proof}